-After the six week class participants are provided the opportunity to participate in the "Restoring the Sanity" Support Program.
+After the six week Get Your Loved One Sober class, participants are provided the opportunity to participate in the Healing Offers Personal Empowerment (H.O.P.E.) support group.
 This post-Get Your Loved One Sober support group offers hope and problem-solving techniques through specifically designed activities.
 The goal is to encourage participants to open up in a safe environment about current and on-going struggles.
-(Prior attendance at the Get Your Loved One Sober Class is not required to participate in the Restoring the Sanity Support Program.
+(Prior attendance at the Get Your Loved One Sober Class is not required to participate in the HOPE Support Group.
 This support group is open to anyone who could benefit from the support.)
-Click on the document above to print the flyer for the support group.
-This support group is held every Wednesday from 5:30-7 at Coulee Council, anyone is welcome.
+Click on the document below to print the flyer for the support group.
+This support group is held every Wednesday from 5:30-7 at the Coulee Recovery Center, anyone is welcome.

 TheAntiDrug.com was created by the National Youth Anti-Drug Media Campaign to equip parents and other adult caregivers with the tools they need to raise drug-free kids.
 Working with the nation's leading experts in the fields of parenting and substance abuse prevention, TheAntiDrug.com serves as a drug prevention information center, and a supportive community for parents to interact and learn from each other.
 The site provides parents and other adults caregivers access to: